 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-Serve it with a side of Air Fried Broccoli and Cauliflower and Oven-Roasted Potatoes for a complete meal!
+Serve it with a side of Air Fried Broccoli and Cauliflower and Oven-Roasted Potatoes for a complete meal.

 Jump to:

-- Versatile: Works with homemade or store-bought stuffing.
+- Works with any stuffing.

 - Boneless skinless chicken breasts.
 Larger chicken breasts will give you more room to add lots of stuffing.
 Pat them dry before cutting.